lostisland/faraday/docs/usage/index.md

 middleware used for the default connection is `:url_encoded`, which encodes those form hashes.

-Note that if you create your own connection, it won't encode form bodies unless you too include the `:url_encoded` middleware!
+Note that if you create your own connection with middleware, it won't encode form bodies unless you too include the `:url_encoded` middleware!

 [encoding]: ../middleware/url-encoded
 [multipart]: ../middleware/multipart